 Many times in Ubuntu Linux the apt-get command stuck in somewhere while installing or performing some commands in the Ubuntu terminal.
-The error you get in the apt-get which is package management tool in Ubuntu are:
+The error you get in the apt-get which is a package management tool in Ubuntu are:

 E: Could not get lock /var/lib/dpkg/lock - open (11 Resource temporarily unavailable) E: Unable to lock the administration directory (/var/lib/dpkg/) is another process using it?

 These errors are so annoying that a new Ubuntu Linux user might get frustrated and think that the Linux is not meant for him/her.
-But everything has a solution and this too, Linux operating system is wonderful because you can modify and use as per your choice.
+But everything has a solution and this too, Linux operating system is wonderful because you can modify and use it as per your choice.

 Unlock the administration directory (/var/lib/dpkg/) in Ubuntu